grapplinghooksareoverrated/playfulhusbandry/README.md

 To get the latest version, you can always visit the <a href="https://github.com/grapplinghooksareoverrated/playfulhusbandry/releases">releases page!</a>
 ## I've never modded before, but this sounds intruiguing.
 How do I get started?
 The easiest way is through <a href="https://blog.curseforge.com/how-to-install-minecraft-forge/">CurseForge</a>, but I personally use <a href="https://prismlauncher.org/">Prism Launcher</a>.
+## Is this inspired by Mewgenics?
+No, actually!
+I've never played that game.